 Please beware that there are different submission methods for B2B, B2C and B2G of your business activities.
 Business grows over time and changes your implementation.

-As businesses transition to Phase 3 (Turnover between RM 150,000 to RM 25 million) of the e-invoicing in Malaysia mandate starting from 1st July 2025, there are additional steps you need to take:
+Please note that Turnover between RM 150,000 to RM 500,000 is not applicable to comply to e-invoicing at this stage, only starts from 1st January 2026.
+And for businesses transition to Phase 3 (Turnover between RM 500,000 to RM 25 million) of the e-invoicing in Malaysia mandate starting from 1st July 2025, there are additional steps you need to take:

-Submitting eInvoices through Xero helps businesses maintain tax compliance and streamline their invoicing processes.
-With the 10 vital steps outlined above, businesses in Malaysia can ensure they meet the LHDN e-invoicing mandate and keep their operations running smoothly.
+As a summary, submitting eInvoices through Xero helps businesses maintain tax compliance and streamline their invoicing processes.
+With the 10 vital steps outlined above, businesses in Malaysia can ensure they meet the LHDN e-invoicing mandate and keep their operations running smoothly leveraging on Xero Cloud Accounting Software as the e-invoicing tool.
 Stay updated with the latest changes and continue to use Xero for all your e-invoicing needs.

 💡 Looking for e-invoicing providers for implementation support?
 Let’s connect if you still have questions about this blog!
 I’d be happy to share insights and help streamline the process for your business towards real-time financial data with accurate financial reports on a monthly basis.

 CALTRiX one of the largest Xero partners in Malaysia and awarded the winner of Xero Partner of the Year in 2024.
-Our professional implementation services for e-invoice includes 360 degree analysis of your business, Xero support, consultation and more to ensure your business is on track for e-Invoicing.
+Our professional implementation service for e-invoice includes 360 degree analysis of your business, Xero support, consultation and more to ensure you stay informed with latest E-Invoicing update in Xero and LDHN via notifications.

 Xero simplifies the e-invoicing process by automating the submission of both consolidated and self-billed eInvoices to LHDN.
 With Xero’s integration, businesses can ensure compliance with the LHDN e-invoicing mandate with minimal manual effort.